Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-SM Moorthy over 2 years ago
+SM Moorthy almost 3 years ago

 I am the executive director of Tandem, Partners in Early Learning, an early learning nonprofit organization.
 We have been partnering with OUSD for over a decade, and we serve PK, TK, and Kindergarten classrooms through StoryCycles, our school to home literacy program.